okanexe/Software-Data-Engineer-Assignment/README.md

 Especially for API application, unit testing must be satisfied

 <h2>Notes</h2>
-You are free to choose any programming/scripting languages.
+You are free to choose any programming/scripting languages.<br>
 You are free to choose and install any other tools/DBS into your environment.
-Please give details if used.
+Please give details if used.<br>
-Following criteria will be considered during the evaluation of the assignment:
+Following criteria will be considered during the evaluation of the assignment:<br>
-Satisfaction of requirements
+Satisfaction of requirements<br>
-Architectural Decisions & Tool Choices
+Architectural Decisions & Tool Choices<br>
-Code Quality & Readability
+Code Quality & Readability<br>
 Testing, packaging and deployment.
+(Containerization)<br>
-(Containerization) Package your codes and documents and send them to us.
+Package your codes and documents and send them to us.<br>

 You have 7 days to fulfill the assignment.
 Please, do not hesitate to contact us in case of any questions or suggestions.
 Good luck :)